Fitness Model Krissy Cela Rocks Dangerously Tight Leggings In Front Of The Iconic Hollywood Sign

 Krissy Cela’s most recent Instagram share showed her clad in some insanely tight leggings right in front of the famed Hollywood sign.
 Over the past few weeks, the fitness trainer has been delighting her fans with a number of photos of herself in some smoking hot workout gear and the latest update that was added to her feed followed the same theme, with Cela posing in a brand new outfit that left little to the imagination.

 In the brand new series of photos, the model geotagged her location in Los Angeles, California where she said she has been working for the past three weeks.
 Fittingly, the first image in the series showed the brunette beauty posing in front of the well-known Hollywood sign with her arms in the air and a smile on her face.
 Cela put her gorgeous figure on display in a blue sports bra and a pair of insanely tight gray leggings that fit her like a glove, showing off all of her muscles.
-Her toned and tanned abs were also visible in the image and the bombshell completed her outfit with a pair of white sneakers.
+Her toned and tanned abs were also visible in the image, and the bombshell completed her outfit with a pair of white sneakers.

-In that particular image, she wore her long, dark locks pulled back in a ponytail and appeared to be wearing little to no makeup.
+In that particular image, she wore her long, dark locks pulled back in a ponytail and she appeared to be wearing little-to-no makeup.
 The next few pictures in the series showed the beauty posing in different parts of the LA area including one photo on the beach and another at the popular In-N-Out Burger.
-In the caption of the share, the bombshell gave her fans a run-down on her time on the West Coast.
+In the caption of the share, the bombshell gave her fans a run-down of her time on the West Coast.

 View this post on Instagram